%@ Page Language="C#" AutoEventWireup="true" Inherits="System.Web.UI.Page" %>

 The Writing Center engages in other activities supporting communicative growth such as:

-Freshman and Sophomore Writing Exams, administered to identify students needing extra help and evaluate the University Writing Program.
+First Year and Sophomore Writing Exams, administered to identify students needing extra help and evaluate the University Writing Program.

 Extended Capstone Sessions, offered to seniors who desire weekly feedback on their capstone projects beyond what they receive from their Mentors.